 A staple in your man cave is the coffee table.
 It's where you put your brewski, put up your feet and drop your keys.
-While you could go and get furniture already made for you at a store (yawn), why not DIY your own unique, masculine table?
+While you could go and get furniture already made for you at a store (yawn) or scout the perfect piece of antique like Frank Fritz, why not DIY your own unique, masculine table?
 We can't think of any reason not to, either.
 Here are three great DIY guides for coffee tables.
 Follow them to make your own furniture or use them as inspiration.

 dIY #1: Industrial Coffee Table

 A modern, industrial look is all the rage right now, so why not bring it into your man cave too?
 Building an industrial coffee table is an easy and affordable DIY project that can be done within a day.

 - Tools: Hacksaw, circular saw, and either chop saw or jigsaw with metal cutting blade

 - Materials: 3 plated steel slotted angles (6ft x 2-1/4in), 16 lock washers (1/4in), 16 hex nuts (1/4in-20), 16 carriage bolts (1/4in x 3/4in), #6 - 5/8in Phillips Pan Tap steel screw, and half-pint Minwax polycrylic satin polyurethane

 - Lumber: 23/32in x 2ftx2ft pine sanded plywood